Datseris/Zero2Hero-JuliaWorkshop/README.md

 ## What is Julia?

 [Julia](https://julialang.org/) is a relatively new programming language, developed at MIT, with version 1.0 released in August 2018.
-Even though it is so recent, it has taken the scientific community by storm and many serious large scale projects have started using Julia.
+It was developed particularly targeting scientific computing applications.
+Even though it is so recent, it has taken the scientific community by storm and many large scale projects have started using Julia.

 The [Julia documentation](https://docs.julialang.org/en/v1/) outlines the main facts and features of Julia.